 Car loans typically last between 3-5 years, with many borrowers opting for a three year loan term to pay the loan off sooner.
 And while a shorter loan term could help cut your interest down, it does mean that your repayments will be larger.
 On the other hand, a longer loan term may mean smaller repayments, but you will be forking out more in interest.

-Are there other costs I should be aware of before buying a new car?
+What other costs I should be aware of before buying a new car?

 Yes, like any type of car, new or old, there are some additional costs you’ll need to factor into your budget, such as:

-- Car insurance - Before you even get behind the wheel of your new car, you’ll need to sort out your car insurance.
+- Car Insurance - Before you even get behind the wheel of your new car, you’ll need to sort out your car insurance.
 First you’ll need to purchase Compulsory Third Party (CTP) insurance before you start comparing comprehensive car insurance policies.
 Many lenders may not even approve your car loan until you have a car insurance policy ready to go.

 - Service - If you’re treating yourself to a fancy, new car, be prepared to pay a little more at your regular car services.